brajeshwar/brajeshwar.github.io/_posts/2006/2006-05-17-flash-plugin-switcher-is-now-plugin-switcher.md

----
-layout: post
-title: Flash Plugin Switcher is now Plugin Switcher
+# Flash Plugin Switcher is now Plugin Switcher
----

 I just got an email from Alexander Blum that Flash [Plugin Switcher](http://www.pluginswitcher.de/) have been updated and is in beta.
 The application is currently available just for windows with the following features;